The short version

 About the church

-The visible church is the gathering of believers around Christ in his word.
-It is a community of people intended by God to bear witness to him and actively seek the extension of his rule.
-Within its community both men and women are to seek proper expression of their gifts as they work to build the church in love.
-The Bible makes clear that in church leadership, as in marriage, the roles of men and women are not interchangeable.
-We are committed to expressing the differences within relationships of mutual dependence.
+We believe the visible church is the gathering of believers around Christ in his Word.
+The church is a community of people who genuinely follow Jesus Christ who exist to worship, serve and glorify God.
+Within this community both men and women seek to use their gifts to build the church in love and to bear witness to Christ.
+In leadership, as in marriage, men and women express their equality yet difference within relationships of mutual love and dependence.